 Rear Admiral (ret.)
-David Simpson was appointed Chief of the Federal Communications Commission’s Public Safety and Homeland Security Bureau in November 2013.
-As Bureau Chief, he oversees public safety, homeland security, emergency management, cybersecurity, and disaster preparedness activities at the FCC.
-He works with public and private partners and through the rulemaking process to deliver state-of-the-art communications that are accessible, reliable, resilient, and secure, and to help ensure that communications networks meet the public safety needs of Americans during emergencies.
-He brings to this role more than 20 years of Information and Communications Technology experience supporting the Department of Defense, working closely with other agencies to provide secure communication services and improve cyberdefense readiness.
+David Simpson served as Chief of the Federal Communications Commission’s Public Safety and Homeland Security Bureau from November 2013 thru January 2017.
+As Bureau Chief, he oversaw public safety, homeland security, emergency management, cybersecurity, and disaster preparedness activities at the FCC.
+Admiral Simpson worked along with public and private partners and through the rulemaking process, sought to deliver state-of-the-art communications that were accessible, reliable, resilient, and secure, and to help ensure that communications networks meet the public safety needs of Americans during emergencies.
+He brought to this role more than 20 years of Information and Communications Technology experience supporting the Department of Defense, working closely with other agencies to provide secure communication services and improve cyberdefense readiness.

 Admiral Simpson served previously as the vice director of the Defense Information Systems Agency (DISA).
 In that capacity, he helped lead an organization responsible for planning, developing and providing interoperable global communications for the Defense community.
 He also served as a senior delegate to the 2012 ITU World Radio Telecommunications Conference and to the World Conference on International Telecom (WCIT).

 From 2009 through 2010, as Director for Communications and Information Services for U.S. Forces Iraq in Baghdad, he synchronized strategic and operational-level communications for U.S. Forces and assisted the Government of Iraq in building capacity for the information and communications technology sector.
 Simpson’s extensive career includes assignments with responsibility for networks, IT, and crisis communications for afloat and other deployed forces in Europe, Africa, Asia, and South America.